flama-purklin/CapstoneGroup5/DOCUMENTATION/design_overview.md

     * The layout of the train where the mysteries will play out will follow a static template that provides a basic arrangement of different train-car types and the order in which they appear, giving all mysteries a shared spatial flow.
     * The following is the current template for the train layout:
       * storage \<-\> second\_class \<-\> second\_class \<-\> kitchen \<-\> business\_class \<-\> bar \<-\> business\_class \<-\> lounge \<-\> first\_class \<-\> engine\_room (player spawn)
-    * In accordance to the black box design, a train’s layout is fundamentally fluid from game to game, and should be set up by the creator of the mystery.
+    * In accordance to the black box design, a train's layout is fundamentally fluid from game to game, and should be set up by the creator of the mystery.

   * ### Filling-In the Templates

     * Each car type will have multiple different visual iterations based on themes associated with them, being instantiated as a different iteration of itself on separate mysteries.

+  * ### Car Prefab Structure

+    * Each train car prefab must include:
+      * A `RailCarFloor` element that contains a properly baked NavMesh for NPC navigation
+      * Multiple `Anchor` points organized in a grid-like pattern (e.g., "Anchor (3, 7)")
+      * Each Anchor must have a `walkway` child object positioned on or near the NavMesh
+      * This structure is essential for NPC spawning and navigation within the train cars

 * ## ***Generating Characters*** {#generating-characters}